What Is The Legal Limit In New Jersey?

 The BAC Level Results in More Severe Mandatory Penalties for a First Offender as The BAC Increases

 Drunk driving charges become more serious, and the penalties are increased for a first offender as the BAC increases.
-While a first-tier DWI (BAC of 0.08%<.10%) carries first-time penalties which could include up to 30 days in jail, fines of $250-$400, and a license suspension until an interlock is installed and the ignition interlock device must be installed for 3 months, the fines increase to $300-$500 for a DWI with a BAC of 0.10% but less than .15% and also carries a license suspension until an interlock is installed and an ignition interlock device for a period of seven (7) to twelve (12) months; and finally if the BAC is over .15% a license suspension is required for a minimum four (4) and maximum of six (6) months and an ignition interlock device both during the period of license suspension plus a minimum period of nine (9) and a maximum period of fifteen (15) months after the license is reinstated.
+While a first-tier DWI (BAC of 0.08%<.10%) carries first-time penalties which could include up to 30 days in jail, fines of $250-$400, and a license suspension until an interlock is installed and the ignition interlock device must be installed for 3 months, the fines increase to $300-$500 for a DWI with a BAC of 0.10% but less than .15% and also carries a license suspension until an interlock is installed and an ignition interlock device for a period of seven (7) to twelve (12) months; and finally if the BAC is over .15% a license suspension is required for three (3) months and an ignition interlock device both during the period of license suspension plus a minimum period of nine (9) and a maximum period of fifteen (15) months after the license is reinstated.

 All DWI Convictions Include a Sentence to IDRC